-According to Ray Peat, PhD, “The degenerative and inflammatory diseases can often be corrected by the use of gelatin-rich foods” (source).
+According to Ray Peat, Ph.D., “The degenerative and inflammatory diseases can often be corrected by the use of gelatin-rich foods” (1).

-Gelatin has a unique and very non-inflammatory amino acid profile, primarily consisting of glycine, glutamic acid, proline & alanine.
 Although these are non-essential amino acids (meaning your body can make them), many malnourished and over-stressed livers are not able to manufacture all the non-essential amino acids in the amounts demanded by the body.
 The liver needs an abundance of these proteins to keep functioning optimally, particularly to fuel phase 2 detoxification.
-This helps your body “take out the trash” in our toxic world, reducing inflammation!
+This helps your body detox or “take out the trash” in our toxic world, reducing inflammation!

 Gelatin versus Collagen Hydrolysate

-I spoke personally with the president of Great Lakes Gelatin to get the low down on exactly how collagen hydrolysate and gelatin are processed.
+I spoke personally with the president of a company that produces collagen and gelatin to get the low down on exactly how collagen hydrolysate (also called hydrolyzed collagen) and gelatin are processed.

-According to Bob Busscher, they carefully source grass-fed beef hides for the raw material for their bovine products.
+According to this reputable source, the company uses grass-fed beef hides for the raw material for their bovine products.
 The split hides (under the hair where the collagen lies) are put into an alkaline solution and held for a number of days where the material is broken down into smaller pieces of skin.

-Collagen hydrolysate: The collagen is stored in a holding tank at a higher temperature to reduce the molecular weight cleaving the amino acid bonds.
+Collagen hydrolysate (quality sources): The collagen is stored in a holding tank at a higher temperature to reduce the molecular weight cleaving the amino acid bonds.
 This process is called hydrolysis.
-At the appropriate time it is then introduced to the spray dryer whereas the product is made into a dry powder.
+At the appropriate time, it is then introduced to the spray dryer whereas the product is made into a dry powder.